Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 06 Informal Report.md

 ![[Pasted image 20240227174921.png]]
 #### Answers to selected discussion questions (see individual handouts)
 10. The most significant bit is switch 15 (R2).
 11. Anything past 9 would need 2 digits in base 10 but we are in base 15.
+We could make c lowercase and it would still be distinct from the others.
+Other than that, there are very few ways to change the letters to make them readable and distinct.

 ## Part C - The Two-High-Bit Challenge Strikes Back
 #### Derived 4x4 K-Map and equations